marcusguttenplan/docker-postgresql-multiple-databases/README.md

 ## Usage

+Quickly refactored to use the same user with multiple databases, for deploying a Rails application quickly.

 ```
 git clone <this-repo> db
 docker build db -t db #tag the built image to find it better